-Internal resistance of a voltage source
+Whay is the internal resistance of a voltage source?

 Voltage sources, whether batteries, generators, etc., are not ideal (perfect).
 A real voltage source is composed of an ideal voltage source in series with a resistance called internal resistance.
 This resistance does not really exist so that we can see it.
 It is a resistance deduced by the behavior of the real voltage sources.

 See the diagrams of the ideal voltage source and the actual voltage source below.

 RL = Load resistance.